-- build a house an affordable house; or - make a financial contribution towards affordable housing elsewhere in the local area.
+- build an affordable house; or - make a financial contribution towards affordable housing elsewhere in the local area.

-If the house(s) are to be affordable then the questionnaire in appendix 3 or 4 should be completed depending whether it is a self-build or not.
+If the house(s) are to be affordable the questionnaire in appendix 3 or 4 should be completed depending whether it is a self-build or not.
 The alternative option is to make a financial contribution and further information on the level of contribution required is included in the following section.
-Development on small sites and for single houses contributes to the new housing supply within the National Park.
-Future development on such sites could generate funding that could be used to help deliver affordable housing elsewhere within the Park.